- ACRONYMS AND DEFINITIONS

 - Suspected white coat hypertension or masked hypertension

-- Monitoring medication efficacy in difficult to treat patients
+- Monitoring medication efficacy in difficult-to-treat patients

 - Assessing the presence of nocturnal hypertension